A Brief Overview

 Most think that sun worship arose out of the instinctual impulse of primitive people to make gods out of those things important to their survival.
 However, ancient texts clearly describe that the sun was venerated for a much more profound reason, which had to do with the spiritual nature of light.
 Light was seen as the greatest visible manifestation of the divine.
 As the sun is the greatest source of light we can see, it was venerated as the outpouring of the divine in the material world, which ultimately had its source in an invisible, supreme creator.

 The Religion of the Sun is an ancient spiritual practice.
 In it the sun and stars are seen as the highest source of light, having higher dimensional aspects where they are connected to the light of consciousness each one carries within, and to the greater light of each one’s higher/inner Being.
 The path of the sun throughout the year illustrates the inward path someone can take to reunite with their higher Being (their own sacred sun), which is why many ancient peoples ritualistically celebrated the solstices and equinoxes, aligned their sacred sites to the sun, and why their great teachers and major deities experienced their main life events at these times of year and were deified as “sun gods.”
-This is something my husband discovered, and calls the “Sacred Sun Path Theory.”
+This is something my husband discovered, and calls the “Spiritual Sun Path Theory.”

 Where can I find out more?